 The label also produced religious and children's music.
 By 1972, Bob ended up having health problems after having a stroke and his wife managed the business for a while until a studio equipment salesman, Tom Albright, purchased the pressing plant around 1973.
 He expanded it to handle all the Tex-Mex music being recorded in San Antonio and surrounding areas.
 Many of his artists went on to record for major labels.

+One of the outtakes Shuler had kept of that session would later make it onto a 45RPM as "La Branche Du Murier" (#1103), both on the maroon label and yellow label.
 As far as Iry is concerned, it wouldn't be the only time Iry would record this tune.
 Before his death in 1955, he purchased a recorder so he could record his own tunes.
 He was apparently so dissatisfied with his dealing with Eddie Shuler that he decided to make his own recordings, hoping to gain control over production.
 Although several of these discs were made, this is the only to survive.
 It contained four recordings: "Gran Mamou", Perrodin Two Step", Mulberry Branch with Agnus Lejeune Jr singing and a tune by Jimmie Rodgers.9

 - South to Louisiana: The Music of the Cajun Bayous By John Broven